Part 2 – What Happens When I Have Prostate Surgery?

 As with other pelvic surgeries such as hernia repairs or hysterectomies, radical prostatectomies can be performed with a laparoscopic technique or with an open incision.
 Most laparoscopic prostatectomies are now performed in a robotic-assisted technique where several small incisions are made.
 Then, long robotic arms are inserted through these openings in the abdomen to complete the procedure.
 If an open procedure is chosen, it can be performed via a retropubic approach with an incision from the umbilicus to the pubic bone.
 Less commonly, open prostatectomies are performed with a perineal incision.
 A perineal approach can lead to a shorter recovery time, but this method does not allow for lymph node removal if the cancer has spread into the pelvic lymphatic system.
 Patients also have a greater chance of developing erectile dysfunction with the perineal approach.
 There is currently no difference in surgical outcomes when comparing urinary continence and erectile dysfunction after open and robot-assisted laparoscopic methods.1

-Recovery time, blood loss, and pain levels, however, are lower with laparoscopic methods.
-Younger age at the time of surgery and the experience of the surgeon, regardless of surgical approach, are correlated to increased speed of recovery and fewer long-term issues with sexual function or continence as well.
+Recovery time, blood loss and pain levels, however, are lower with laparoscopic methods.
+Younger age at time of surgery and the experience of the surgeon, regardless of surgical approach, are correlated to increased speed of recovery and fewer long-term issues with sexual function or continence, as well.
 Unfortunately, even with the increasing popularity of robotic approaches, post-surgical urinary incontinence rates are still around 80%.2

-Post-operatively, a 1- or 2-night hospital stay is standard, and catheterization is common for 7-14 days after the surgery.
+Post-operatively, a one or two-night hospital stay is standard, and catheterization is common for 7-14 days after the surgery.
 Pain medication and antibiotics are frequently prescribed during this period.
-Activities such as golf, calisthenics, and weightlifting are advised against for the first 2 months as tissues which are cut heal from the procedure, and urine leakage is common during the first few weeks.
+Activities such as golf, calisthenics, and weightlifting are advised against for the first two months as tissues which are cut heal from the procedure, and urine leakage is common during the first few weeks.
 Leakage generally gradually decreases over the first year of recovery; consequently, adult diapers or pads are commonly required during this time while the continence is regained.
 Pelvic floor physical therapy can help with persistent, unresolved leakage.4